stefangary/socks/docs/suggested_workflow.md

 # Step 3: Using the terminal

-We will mainly use the terminal for navigating the directories of your space on Bowdoin's HPC grid and directly copying code from GitHub Classroom to the HPC grid.
+We will mainly use the terminal for navigating the directories (i.e. folders) of your space on Bowdoin's HPC grid and directly copying code from GitHub Classroom to the HPC grid.
 "Directly" means we can sidestep the hoops of mounting network drives, downloading files, and dragging files to the right location on the network drives.

 Here are some useful tips: